B L O C K 8 1 T I O N G B A H R U

 e:mail : email@example.com

-The penthouse [our current residence and studio] has been featured in so many fashion shoots, design articles, televisions shows, TV commercials and movies, that we have had to give it a special page.
+The penthouse [our former residence and studio] has been featured in so many fashion shoots, design articles, televisions shows, TV commercials and movies, that we have had to give it a special page.
 Our previous locations are shown below.

 Balancing the Yin and Yang